 A friend of mine owns a store.
 Once he was selling shoes - quite mediocre shoes, to tell the truth.
 He wanted money, so he put the profit margine at 40 percent.
 It didn't work.
 Then he made it 400 percent.
 Guess what?
 He sold all shoes in one day (and then had to refund most of them, but it is a different story).

 Shortcuts are everywhere - that's why they are so important.
 Statistics shows that more nice-looking guy will get a less severe sentence in the court of law - so it is a good idea to know it and to shave, and to wear a nice suite.
-The judge doesn't have time to get to know you better, so - unconsciously - he is using a shortcut (beautiful people are nicer).
+The judge doesn't have time to get to know you better, so - unconsciously - he/she is using a shortcut (nice looking people are nicer).

 The salesman will sell you much more (junk) if he presents it in a particular way and in particular order.